d3/d3-scale/README.md

 <a name="log_ticks" href="#log_ticks">#</a> <i>log</i>.<b>ticks</b>([<i>count</i>])

 Like [*continuous*.ticks](#continuous_ticks), but customized for a log scale.
 If the [base](#log_base) is an integer, the returned ticks are uniformly spaced within each integer power of base; otherwise, one tick per power of base is returned.
 The returned ticks are guaranteed to be within the extent of the domain.
 If the orders of magnitude in the [domain](#log_domain) is greater than *count*, then at most one tick per power is returned.
-Otherwise, the tick values are unfiltered, but note that you can use [*log*.tickFormat](#log_tickFormat) to filter the display of tick lables.
+Otherwise, the tick values are unfiltered, but note that you can use [*log*.tickFormat](#log_tickFormat) to filter the display of tick labels.
 If *count* is not specified, it defaults to 10.

 <a name="log_tickFormat" href="#log_tickFormat">#</a> <i>log</i>.<b>tickFormat</b>([<i>count</i>[, <i>specifier</i>]])